jasonsjones/doubly-linked-list/README.md

 list](http://en.wikipedia.org/wiki/Linked_list) data structure.

 In simple terms, a doubly linked list consists of one or more 'nodes'.
-Each node has a data field (which can contain any data--a primative value or complex object) and a pointer to the next 'node' and the previous 'node'.
+Each node has a data field (which can contain any data--a primitive value or complex object) and a pointer to the next 'node' and the previous 'node'.
 This additional pointer to the previous node is what distinguishes a doubly linked list from a singly linked list--a singly linked list only contains a pointer,